High school commencements

 When: 8 p.m.
 June 5

-Where: Etheredge Stadium, corner of Magnolia Drive and Howell Avenue in La Marque
+Where: Etheredge Stadium, corner of Magnolia Drive and Howell Avenue, La Marque

-Info: Seniors will get 12 tickets for their guests; live-stream available at http://bit.ly/lmhsgrad21.
+Info: Seniors will get 12 tickets each for their guests; livestream available at http://bit.ly/lmhsgrad21

 (0) comments